You’re invited to Typeforum 2024! 📣

 Screenshot showing examples of tags in ConvertKit

-8. Now, let’s set up Zapier to automatically put someone in a Sequence and tag them, based on the Score they get when they complete the typeform test.
+8. Now, let’s set up Zapier to automatically put someone in a Sequence and tag them, based on the Score they get when they complete the form test.
 Click Add a Step from the right-hand menu and select Filter.

 quitters23.png

 9. We want people who score more than five in the test to be moved to our ‘Higher risk of addiction’ Sequence in ConvertKit, and for them to be tagged accordingly.
-So set the ‘Only continue if…” condition accordingly and test it out:
+So set the ‘Only continue if…” condition accordingly and test it out.

 Screenshot showing the filtering needed in Zapier